JohnGiorgi/OHSU_NLP_Hackathon/README.md

 Please also check to be sure that you have sbt and Java 8 installed.

-Gus has provided an Odin tutorial here: https://github.com/myedibleenso/odin-tutorial To use the ipython notebook in this tutorial, be sure that you have jupyter installed and then install Gus' py-processors.
+Gus has provided an Odin tutorial here: https://github.com/myedibleenso/odin-tutorial To use the ipython notebook in this tutorial, be sure that you have jupyter installed and then install Gus' py-processors:
 `pip install pip install git+https://github.com/myedibleenso/py-processors.git`

 Then clone the tutorial: